 Additional Places to Eat While Camping at Disney World

 If you are tired of cooking and want to go out Disney gives you plenty of options.
 Enjoy down home cooking at the Frontier style Trail’s End Restaurant which offers breakfast, brunch, and dinner.
-If you don’t want a sit down meal for dinner stop by the Chuck Wagon, a food truck serving burgers and sandwiches in addition to moonshine cockails and make your own smores kits.
+If you don’t want a sit down meal for dinner stop by the Chuck Wagon, a food truck serving burgers and sandwiches in addition to moonshine cocktails and make your own smores kits.
 Available for breakfast, lunch, and dinner P&J’s Southern Takeout is a great option to grab and eat back at your campsite.
 Hungry from swimming?
 Stop by the Meadow Snack Bar located by the Meadow Pool for a snack or light meal.
 Want a night out for you and your lady?
 Check out Crockett’s Tavern near Pioneer Hall.
 It serves beer and wine in addition to bar food like wings and nachos.

 If you plan on camping but not actually going to Disney World, here are some affiliate links for additional activities we recommend: